Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 Ninth flag found!

 ## Newsletter site
 Honestly this one was a bit *too* easy.
-The site pretty much told you what you had to do right away
+The site pretty much told you what you had to do right away.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Screenshot 2024-11-23 152109.png" alt="">